Governance Language

 Reflective Restraint and the Language of Conscience in Advanced Systems: Moral Legibility, Governance Language, and Conscience-Performance Risk in AI Systems

 This essay examines how conscience-related language, moral vocabulary, and safety terminology can become performative when detached from evidence, operational grounding, and accountability.
 It introduces conscience-performance risk as a governance-language concern while preserving a non-binding, non-authoritative, non-operational posture.
+It does not create policy, certification, governance authority, compliance obligations, benchmarks, runtime guardrails, model-evaluation tools, or AI safety guarantees.

 SHA-256 Integrity Hash: